bsebhat/bsebhat.github.io/content/labs/04-password-policy/01-defense-in-depth.md

 type: docs
 ---

-I had tried preventing the `hacker` VM from attacking the `juiceshop` server's SSH service with a login cracker tool called `hydra`.
+I had tried preventing the `hacker` VM from attacking the `juicero` server's SSH service with a login cracker tool called `hydra`.
 I installed a service that blocks an IP address if it has 3 failed SSH login attempts.
 But it wasn't able to stop `hacker` from completing its brute-force attack, just block it from establishing a new SSH connection.

 This may require multiple defense strategies working together to effectively reduce the risk of attack using this SSH service.
 The best solution would be to eliminate it, but I want to use it from the `sysadmin`.